 A. Metropolitan District Charges are billed annually on the property tax bill.
 Water and Sewer Benefit Charges are paid for 40 years.
 Sewer Service and Water Distribution Charges are paid each year as long as the property is connected to the utilities.

-A. To find out more about Water and Sewer Benefit Charges, such as how much is principal or interest, if and when they can be paid off, what happens if a property is sold or transferred, etc. you can contact this office at 410-887-2423.
+A. To learn about Water and Sewer Benefit Charges, such as how much is principal or interest, if and when they can be paid off, what happens if a property is sold or transferred, call 410-887-2423.

 A. Call 410-887-2423 for information about the location related to your property.